bootlin/snagboot/docs/snagrecover.md

 **DISCLAIMER: USB A to A type of cable can seriously harm your hardware, use it at your own risk.**

+### Renesas RZ/N1

+Set up your board to boot from USB DFU, connect the board to the USB device port, power the board if necessary.
+A new USB device should appear on your host system.
+See the U-Boot RZ/N1 [documentation](https://docs.u-boot.org/en/latest/board/renesas/rzn1.html) for more information.

 ## Preparing recovery firmware

 Snagrecover requires firmware binaries to successfully recover the board.
 Each